Leadership at the International Organisation for Migration

 The national and global response was overwhelmed by the needs of people living in remote mountain areas soon to be enduring a harsh winter.

-Impact seconded two senior consultants to the International Organisation for Migration, which was acting as lead agency for the emergency shelter operation as part of the United Nation’s response.
-They were deployed to two of the hardest hit districts of Pakistan, Batagram and Balakot.
+Impact seconded two senior consultants to the International Organisation for Migration (IOM), which was acting as lead agency for the emergency shelter operation as part of the United Nation’s response.

 The IOM offices of Batagram and Balakot were among two of the most important of the IOM emergency shelter operations contributing to: